janellybautista/financial-data-analysis-pipeline/README.md

 | Slicers | `company`, `year`, `month`, `source_type` |

 ---

-## 5. Future Improvements
+### 5. Current Status & Future Improvements

+The main pipeline code is included and runs with compatible financial PDF, CSV, or Excel inputs.
+Example input files and sample output reports are not included yet, but will be added as demo materials.

+The repository also includes a complementary LLM API-based prototype for summarizing extracted financial data and generating plain-language explanations.

 Possible future upgrades:

 - Add more flexible financial label matching with document parsing tools such as LlamaParse
 - Add support for scanned PDFs or OCR
-- Add AI-generated summaries from already-computed KPI results
+- Add AI-generated summaries from already-computed KPI results to the main pipeline code
 - Add a Streamlit app for uploading files...

 ---